How Long Can You Live with Leg Ulcers? Complete Guide for Families

 7 Day Home Care proudly serves Manhattan, Queens, Brooklyn, and Long Island, including Nassau and Suffolk Counties.

 As a leading provider of non-medical home care services, we help seniors remain safe, comfortable, and independent in their own homes.
+Consistent in-home support and early care play a crucial role in reducing complications and supporting better recovery outcomes for seniors with leg ulcers.
 Our Certified Home Health Aides (HHAs) provide the daily support and companionship families trust — especially for clients recovering from illness, injury, or chronic conditions such as leg ulcers.

 Our Home Care Agency Services in New York include: